-We summarize the important properties of the sub-Gaussian designs in the following result. \begin{theorem} Assume that $X = Y\Sigma^{1/2}$ where $Y$ has independent $1$-sub-Gaussian rows.
+We summarize the important properties of sub-Gaussian design matrices in the following result. \begin{theorem} Assume that $X = Y\Sigma^{1/2}$, where $Y$ has independent $1$-sub-Gaussian rows.
 Then, with probability at least $1-e^{-cn}$, $X$ satisfies \eqref{eq:property1}, and with probability at least $1-\delta$, $X$ satisfies \eqref{eq:property2} and \eqref{eq:property3}. \end{theorem} We note that properties \eqref{eq:property1}, \eqref{eq:property2} and \eqref{eq:property3} are the only conditions we require from the design.
 Next, we explain the way we deal with heavy-tailed noise.
-Fix an integer $o'$: we can then treat the largest, in absolute value, $o'$ coordinates of the noise vector $\xi$ as ``outliers'' that we merge with the vector $\theta^\ast$, while the remaining coordinates of $\xi$ are sufficiently well-behaved and ``light-tailed.''
+Fix an integer $o'\leq n$: we can then treat the largest, in absolute value, $o'$ coordinates of the noise vector $\xi$ as ``outliers'' that we merge with the vector $\theta^\ast$, while the remaining coordinates of $\xi$ are sufficiently well-behaved and ``light-tailed.''
 Therefore, we can replace $\xi_{(i)}$ by $\xi_{(i)} \mathbf{1}\{i \geq o' \}$ and $\sqrt{n}\theta_{(i)}$ by $\sqrt{n}\theta_{(i)} + \xi_{(i)} \mathbf{1}\{i \leq o' \}$, where $\xi_{(i)}$ denotes the i-th largest, in absolute value, element of the vector $\xi$.
-Note this ``new'' noise is no longer centered, and $o + o'$ becomes a new upper bound of the new number of outliers.
-We then define a ``good'' event
+Note that this new noise vector is no longer centered, and that $o + o'$ becomes a new upper bound of the number of outliers.
+We then define the ``good'' event $\m E$ via